 A suite of policies published in YOUTHPOLMAN Pt 1.

-- Defence youth safety risk management guidance that sets out how Defence will assess and manage risk generally and in each of the four contexts in which Defence undertakes activities:
+- Defence youth safety risk management guidance that sets out how Defence will assess and manage risk generally and in each of the contexts in which Defence interacts with youth being:

 - Defence Youth Programs;

 - Defence People Capability Entities;

 - Details of the youth safety actions common to all contexts and foundation for context specific youth safety decision making.